zhefengzhang/CocosCreator-FAQ/discuss/[CocosCreator FAQ] Part 1.md

 	If the situation is urgent @us. (@linrm, @Koei, @muxiandong, @huanxinyin) If there are some programs that we haven't put together yet, please leave a comment at the bottom of the post.
 ---

+This series of documents has been synchronized and uploaded to [github.](https://github.com/zhefengzhang/CocosCreator-FAQ/tree/master/discuss)

+---
 [CocosCreator Document](https://docs.cocos.com/creator/manual/en/)

 [CocosCreatorAPI](https://docs.cocos.com/creator/api/en/#/)